Who is this Aimed at:

 Your assessment date has been pre-set as per the course dates.
 See the ‘find a course’ page for available courses and dates.

 The Skills Matrix boxes below contain the skills which are to be demonstrated by at least one participant during the practical assessment.
-Learners should plan for the full Skills Matrix box and assessors will assign the physical preparation activities and choose two skills to be delivered on the day of the assessment.
+Learners should plan for the full Skills Matrix box and assessors will assign the physical preparation activity and choose two skills to be delivered on the day of the assessment.

 The assessment process is a total of 90 minutes and will follow this format: